-If you do not believe that, read the Psalms and see how much David understood of the presence and the grace of God in his life.
+If you do not believe that, then read the Psalms and see how much David understood of the presence and the grace of God in his life.
 He was a man who was healed by God.
 He came to understand that God was his strength and his very life, and that God could meet every need of his heart and work out all the tangled relationships in his family and in his personal life.
-All this is reflected in the Psalms he wrote.
+He reflects all this in the Psalms he wrote.

 Leviticus, then, is full of Christ.
-All the sacrifices, the rituals, and the ceremonies pictorially describe Jesus Christ and his work, and how he was available to men and women then.
-And as we read this book from our vantage on this side of the cross, we will learn a great deal about how Jesus Christ can meet our needs now.
+All the sacrifices, the rituals, the ceremonies, and all the rest, pictorially describe Jesus Christ and his work, and how he was available to men and women then.
+And as we read this book from our vantage on this side of the cross we will learn a great deal about how Jesus Christ can meet our needs now.
 Therefore, this is not just a historical book.
-It isn't just for "news."
+It isn't just for Jews.
 It is a tremendously practical manual on how to live as a Christian.
+We will see this as we go along.

-But there is even more: when you read the book of Leviticus and understand what it is saying, it will help you to understand yourself.
+But there is even more: When you read the book of Leviticus, and understand what it is saying, it will help you to understand yourself.
 You see, in Jesus Christ God took upon himself the form of man.
-Jesus came to this earth, God in the flesh, and dwelt among us as man -- man as God intends man to be.
+Jesus came to this earth, God in the flesh, and dwelt among us as man - man as God intends man to be.
 He came to where we are.
 And everything that he was and did as man is what we also are or can be.
-So, as you read this book, you will understand more about yourself, and about what your great, crying needs are, and about how you operate.
+So, as you read this book you will understand more about yourself, and about what your great, crying needs are, and about how you operate.

 We are a mystery to ourselves.
 We don't even understand how we think.
 We are baffled by our own experience.
 Don't you feel that way?
-Remember the way Paul expresses this in Romans: "The good things that I want to do I cannot do; and the evil things that I don't want to do are what I do."
-(Rom.
-7:19) This is a picture of life.
+Remember the way Paul expresses this in Romans 7: "The good things that I want to do I cannot do; and the evil things that I don't want to do are what I do," {cf, Rom 7:19 RSV}.
+This is a picture of life.
 It is a very penetrating, probing analysis of what is going on in your life and mine.
-This is what the book of Leviticus shows us -- the reasons why, the understanding of ourselves.
+This is what the book of Leviticus will show us - the reasons why, the understanding of ourselves.
 It is designed to meet the hurt of man, just where we are.
-And as we learn how to accept the healing of God, it will show us what we can be.
+And as we learn how to accept the healing of God it will show us what we can be.

-Because that is true the book falls into two basic divisions.
+Because that is true, the book falls into two basic divisions.
 The first part speaks to man's need.
 It reveals where we are as people, and sets forth God's answer to that need.
 The second part reveals what God expects from us in response.
 First comes God's provision, and then the performance which results from that provision.
+This morning we will undertake only a brief survey of the book so that you will have a guide to it.
+We won't go into any detail.